Mansfield State High School

-Mansfield State High School is an independent public, co-educational secondary school of approximately 3300 students located in Mansfield, a suburb in Brisbane, Australia.
+Mansfield State High School is an independent public, co-educational secondary school of approximately 3700 students located in Mansfield, a suburb in Brisbane, Australia.
+It is on the corner of Broadwater Road and Ham Road.
 The school was established and opened in 1974.
-In recent years, the school has become prominent in the south-side region for its academic performance, as well as its specific programs including the French immersion, Music and Information Technology programs.
+In recent years, the school has become known for its academic performance, as well as its specific programs including the French immersion, Music, Technology Integrated Curriculum (TIC), Learning Support and Life Skills programs.

 Campus

-The school has a sole campus in Mansfield, adjacent to Mansfield State Primary School.
+The school is located adjacent to Mansfield State Primary School in the suburb of Mansfield.

+A new building, P block, was constructed in late 2023 to increase capacity for arts, engineering and graphics subjects.
+The bottom floor of this building also acts as a car park for teachers and the outside acts as a drop off and pick up area for students.
+This has created controversy amongst the community for damaging traffic flow due to right turns.

-A new building, C Block, was constructed in late 2014 to accommodate the introduction of 300 Year 7 students, who have joined the secondary school in a statewide effort to bring Queensland's education system in line with other Australian states.
-The new building features over 40 new classrooms, including computer labs, graphics classrooms and science laboratories.
+A second building, C Block, was constructed in late 2014 to increase the school's capacity to enroll 300 Year 7 students, who joined the secondary school after a change in the Queensland educational curriculum.
+The new building features over 40 new classrooms, including classrooms with computers, graphics classrooms and science laboratories.

-A second J Block has been added and was ready for students in the early weeks of Term One, 2020.
+A third building, J Block has been added and was ready for students in the early weeks of Term One, 2020.
 SC block (Science Center) has been built, as well as a new sports hall (SP, Sports Center).
 The construction for a new assembly hall is also complete.

-As of writing, Mansfield State High School is the second largest secondary school in Queensland.
+As of writing, Mansfield State High School is the second largest government secondary school in Queensland.

-The school boasts two functional canteens, one coffee shop and an after school sports kiosk.
-It also has a well-managed and organised catering service which provides all food to personal development days, functions, and other after school activities requiring food, in particular music concerts.
+The school has two canteens, with one serving coffee and an after school sports kiosk.
+It also has a catering service which sells food during personal development days, functions, and other after school activities.
+In addition, it has a specialised building, E Block, for the individualised support of disabled students.

 Academics

 In 1990, six students received the highest possible Tertiary Entrance (TE) score possible – 990.

 In 2013, 15 Year 12 students at Mansfield State High School attained an OP 1.

 In 2015, the school produced an average NAPLAN score of 602, the highest in the south-side patch, outperforming the Anglican Church Grammar School (598) and the Brisbane Boys' College (591).
 31% of graduates in 2015 received an OP 1–5.

-In 2021, the school results were again outstanding.
-The results reflect the hard work from the students, staff, and parents and are definitely worth celebrating.
+In 2021, the school's results were high.
 7 Grade 12 students received 100/100 over all 5 subjects, a further 11 achieved 99/100 over 5 subjects.
 30 students achieved 25/25 in external exams in different subjects.
 1 student achieved 50/50 in General Maths, 13 achieving 49/50.
 10 Students achieved an ATAR greater than 99.5.
 45% of students received an ATAR greater than 90.0.